imt-it/SEC6000/README.md

 ## Description

-This repository hosts the exported configuration from the pfSense system, configured to the specification for Assignment 1.
+This repository hosts the exported configuration from the pfSense system, configured according to the Assignment 1 requirements and specification.
-All aspects and tasks of the assignment have been fully met.

 ---